George Floyd's family reacts to Derek Chauvin trial verdict

 The 12-person jury found Chauvin, 45, guilty on all charges including second-degree murder, third-degree murder and second-degree manslaughter, concluding that the ex-cop's actions were a "substantial causal factor" in Floyd's death.

+Floyd’s brother Rodney Floyd said the family has been inundated with messages on social media and comments from strangers who approach them in public.

+"This is everyone who’s been held down — pinned down — standing together in unity," he said, adding his brother is "smiling," and praised Floyd’s daughter, Gianna Floyd, who was present at the conference.

-Members of Floyd's family watched and reacted to the verdict playing out live on TV, according to ABC News and ABC News 7.
+Members of Floyd's family who couldn't be at the trial watched and reacted to the verdict playing out live on TV, according to ABC News and ABC News 7.

 "GUILTY!
 Painfully earned justice has finally arrived for George Floyd’s family," Floyd family attorney Ben Crump tweeted.
 "This verdict is a turning point in history and sends a clear message on the need for accountability of law enforcement.
 Justice for Black America is justice for all of America!"